valueflows/valueflows/mkdocs/docs/introduction/faq.md

 ### What can I do to simplify the data entry needed for Valueflows applications?

 One thing to note is that the base model appears in all three layers in similar ways.
 This gives applications a way to pre-fill many properties.
 For example, a recipe can create many plans, where each may only need tweaking.
 A commitment can pre-fill many properties from an intent that it will satisfy.
 An economic event can pre-fill many properties from a commitment that it will fulfill.
-There may also be application-specific opportunities, like using a hardware design to create a recipe for planning the production of the design.
+There may also be application-specific opportunities, like using a hardware design to create a recipe for planning the production of the design, or creating groups of recipes by agent function for pre-populating the knowledge layer.

 ### Where are the rules for economic events effects on economic resources?